 In the pursuit of strengthening our bodies and better health, we often let our workouts stagnate.
-Many of us are guilty of bee-lining to the nearest gym to do as many bicep curls and bench presses as we can, and then acting surprised when we don’t see the results we want.
+Many of us are guilty of going to the nearest gym to do as many bicep curls and bench presses as we can, and then acting surprised when we don’t see the results we want.

-Heading to the gym and working out on our own, for many us, has never felt harder.
+Heading to the gym and working out on our own, for many of us, has never felt harder.
 With school, work, families, and the increasing number of demotivating images of perfect men that surround us, it can be difficult to start and maintain our fitness goals.

 Group fitness gets a bad rap in the man’s world; it’s often associated with large gatherings of middle-aged women dancing in step to a young, strangely excitable instructor.
 But group fitness can be one of the fastest and most consistent ways to get and stay in shape.

 And it isn’t just large corporations that offer classes.
 Local gyms and fitness studios have taken up the call and are now whipping people into shape.
 Group fitness is an excellent choice for beginners, those who haven’t been active for a while, and/or those feeling bored with their routines.

 This isn’t a coincidence.
 Many people find sitting on a communally sweaty bench and “pumping iron” for an hour to be pointless and monotonous.
-To those people I say, “I agree!”
+To those people, I say, “I agree!”
 Some of the best exercise one can get is when we’re working towards a goal.

-Attending Spartan Races, Tough Mudder’s, and other obstacle course based races are fun ways of staying active as well.
+Attending Spartan Races, Tough Mudder’s, and other obstacle course-based races are fun ways of staying active as well.
 Plus, you get to feel like your favorite superhero in training while you’re doing it.
 Functional Fitness is a solid choice for people who find they can’t stand being inside all day, are training as athletes, or like to be distracted while they are working out.

 App Driven Fitness